zyzek/LEAPs/content/leaps/leap-3.md

 - [Uniswap sUSD / ETH](https://optimistic.etherscan.io/address/0xa194977b416f082f71a0362041b57208c91ee1c1)
 - [Lyra ETH](https://optimistic.etherscan.io/address/0x7af4e1ce484f40d927b9c90fb6905df4376fc3f6)

 This will be a trial program running from Monday 13 September to Friday 1 October.
-LYRA will be distributed when the token is officially launched.
+The rewards will be distributed when LYRA is officially launched.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->